leehanchung/awesome-full-stack-machine-learning-courses/README.md

 # Self Study Guide for Full Stack Machine Learning Engineering
 This is a self study guide for learning full stack machine learning engineering, break down by topics and specializations.
-Python is the preferred framework as it covers the whole machine learning engineering framework from end-to-end.
+Python is the preferred framework as it covers end-to-end machine learning engineering.

 # Computer Science